 Many clients go home, go to work or find something to do to occupy themselves for the day before ringing us in the afternoon to confirm that they can come back to collect.
 Alternatively why not plan to leave your pet with our nurses overnight and collect the next day?
 This can avoid a lot of potential waiting around and frustration for you!

 Will my pet be supervised overnight?

-From 2021 we had grown big enough to justify having our own nursing cover on site over night on weekdays.
-So unless we have staffing gaps, in patients can now have round the clock nursing care with us.
+We have our own nursing cover on site over night on weekdays.
+All our inpatients can now have round the clock nursing care with us.
 Our overnight hospitalised patients include animals waiting for procedures the next day, or animals recovering from surgery.

 While patients that aren’t on drips and aren’t needing analgesia injections at short intervals might not need overnight care, no animal needing such supervision will be left unattended.